jerch/inwasm/README.md

 ...
 WIP, more config settings yet to come, env overrides still partially broken ...

-With a file `inwasm.config.js` in your project root you can configure some settings of `inwasm`:
+With a file `inwasm.config.cjs` in your project root you can configure some settings of `inwasm`:

 ```javascript
 // default - autoinstall zig and emsdk